Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 • blood and urine tests.

-Taking material for analysis and examining it in order to identify the problem is a rare but effective method for detecting an inflammatory process.
-With the accelerated development of a large abscess, the structure of blood and urine changes.
-In them, more leukocytes are found, in the urine - erythrocytes.
+Taking material for analysis and examining it in order to identify the problem is a rare but effective method of detecting the inflammatory process.
+With the accelerated development of a large abscess, the structure of the blood and urine changes.
+More leukocytes are found in them, and erythrocytes in the urine.

-In rare cases, ultrasound or x-rays are used for diagnosis.
-Such procedures are associated with suspicion of the internal location of the source of inflammation.
-They are carried out with suspicion of inflammation of the middle ear.
+In rare cases, ultrasound or radiography is used for diagnosis.
+Such procedures are associated with a suspicion of the internal location of the source of inflammation.
+They are carried out if there is a suspicion of inflammation of the middle ear.

-The main task of the diagnostician with suspicions of purulent formations is to separate furunculosis from mastoiditis.
+The main task of the diagnostician when purulent formations are suspected is to separate furunculosis from mastoiditis.
 The second disease occurs with otitis media, which occurs in a complicated form.

-A boil in the ear is characterized by more point pains, swelling in the area of only the junction of the ear and head.
+A boil in the ear is characterized by more pinpoint pain and swelling in the area of just the junction of the ear and head.
 Hearing does not change during the development of an abscess, although the formation affects the nerve endings.
-X-rays are used to differentiate diseases.
+To differentiate diseases, an x-ray is taken.
 Only causes the changed state in the snapshot.

 Treatment methods for furunculosis

-If there is a seal in the ear, at the very beginning of therapy, it is necessary to determine what type of treatment the patient needs.
+If a lump occurs in the ear, at the very beginning of therapy it is necessary to determine what type of treatment the patient needs.
 There are two options:

 • conservative, that is, non-surgical, method;